-MOE and TDSB COVID restrictions for he 2022-2023school year have been lifted.
+MOE and TDSB COVID restrictions for the 2023-2024 school year have been lifted.
 The list below was for the 2021-2022 school year.
 Check the OTBU D12 website and the TDSB website for updates.

 Here are some things to consider when preparing: